 After graduate school, I was offered an Artist in Residency at the Appalachian Center for Crafts in Smithville, TN.
 I assisted the professor, Bob Coogan, in the upkeep of the studio and helped students with their projects.
 In addition, I taught metals workshops in my specialties: fabrication, enameling and chainmaking.
 In 1997, I also began teaching art history, one of my passions, at a local community college and working on my own jewelry lines and one of a kind pieces in my home studio.
 Teaching, shows, community involvement with TACA (Tennessee Association of Craft Artists), and working at the Craft Center Gallery kept me very busy.

 From 2006- 2009 I was adjunct faculty at South Mountain Community College where I taught art history survey, drawing, 2d design and computer graphics.
 In November of 2009 I started working for the Heard Museum, the preeminent museum of Native arts and culture in the US.
 I ran the online shop for nearly 5 years, redesigning the shop website twice while doing all product photography, writing all copy and providing customer service for clients around the world.
-In October 2014, I assumed a new position as the Digital Technologies and Websites Manager for the Heard, overseeing the full digital presence from websites to exhibition interactives.
-I have deepened my understanding of Native cultures and continue to meet incredible artists, which has only given me more inspiration for my own work.
-I feel very privileged to work at such an amazing institution.
+From October 2014 to February 2022, I was the Digital Technologies and Websites Manager for the Heard, overseeing the full digital presence from websites to exhibition interactives.
+I deepened my understanding of Native cultures and met incredible artists, which has only given me more inspiration for my own work.
+I feel very privileged to have worked at such an amazing institution.